python/cpython/Doc/reference/datamodel.rst

      - Meaning

    * - .. attribute:: function.__globals__
-     - A reference to the :term:`mapping` that holds the function's :ref:`global variables <naming>` -- the global namespace of the module in which the function was defined.
+     - A reference to the :class:`dictionary <dict>` that holds the function's :ref:`global variables <naming>` -- the global namespace of the module in which the function was defined.